 Integration APIs: Connections to CRM, ERP, and legal systems

 Ironclad excels in environments requiring strict governance and audit trails.
-The platform's AI analyzes contract language for compliance with company policies and industry standards.
+The AI analyzes contract language for compliance with company policies and industry standards.

 Luminance leads the market in AI-powered document review for complex litigation and due diligence matters.
 The platform processes massive document sets with sophisticated analysis capabilities.